 Unfortunately, it was too late for a vast majority of his pictures — pictures kept only on that PC.
 Pictures that remained encrypted without hope of recovery.1

 You might say those are relatively extreme examples, and I won’t disagree.

 But they’re still too common.
-I hear tales like these often, often from desperate people grasping at straws to recover something critically important, sentimental, and ultimately irreplaceable.
+I hear tales like these often, from desperate people grasping at straws to recover something critically important, sentimental, and ultimately irreplaceable.

 It doesn’t have to be extreme to be painful.
 It might not be your life’s work; losing the photos on your digital camera or your smartphone is one example of data loss that might not be tragic, but can certainly hurt.
 And it does happen.
 Small, portable devices get lost.
 Memory cards go bad.
 Well-meaning friends or technicians accidentally delete things.

 Stuff happens.
 You know it does.